 D’Aria Winery: Delicious Wines on the Deck

-For me, D’Aria is the grand dame in the Durbanville Wine Valley… With a longstanding history, a beautiful farm setting and a wide range of offerings – everything from function catering to Poplars Restaurant and lovely guest cottages – it is certainly a well-rounded, popular choice.
+For me, D’Aria is the grand dame in the Durbanville Wine Valley… With a longstanding history, a beautiful farm setting and a wide range of offerings – everything from function catering to lovely guest cottages and more – it is certainly a well-rounded, popular choice.

 What makes it special: It has got to be its delightful wines (all of which, from what I have sampled to date, taste great) and unique wine tasting setting.
 This offers a choice between a chilled indoor lounge, spacious lawn area or even the fun deck section.

 While the wine tasting is self-service (choose an option and pay before your tasting)… In my experience, the staff on hand are helpful.
 They also provide good insight into the different wines available to you.

 The sparkling wines are particularly excellent.
 My favourite, the Music Range, gives a nod to the more whimsical and musical things in life, with names like Soprano, Pop Song and Rock Song.

 The setting is memorable and soothing and on weekends, D’Aria pumps with people.
 This goes to show just how popular its wine tasting facility and wines really are.